georgzoeller/covid_cleaned_data/README.md

   - Forward filled Cases/Deaths/Recoveries per day meaning that cases no longer drop to 0 after they emerged due to lack of updates.
 This means points no longer disappear.
   - Currently locations are based on the confirmed table.
 There are inconsistencies in Long/Lat being different in Deaths and Recoveries.
   - Aggregated all 3 original timeseries into one.
-  - Dropped all 0 case objects
+  - Dropped all 0 confirmed objects

+Issues:
+  - Date stamps are a bit clowny yet and may be offset by a few hours from reporting.

 Example:
 ```